MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 The resulting discrete height field is then differentiated numerically using :func:`numpy.gradient` to obtain the partial derivatives required for curvature calculation.
-Set ``surface_method='binning'`` explicitly to use this method; it requires no additional parameters beyond the grid dimensions.
+Set ``surface_method='binning'`` explicitly to use this method.
+It requires no additional parameters beyond the grid dimensions.

+Internally, :func:`~membrane_curvature.binning_surface.get_z_surface`
+constructs the surface array from the coordinates of the :class:`~MDAnalysis.core.groups.AtomGroup` of reference.

-In the next section, we describe the details of the binning method.
+In the next subsections, we describe the details of the binning method.

 .. _set-grid: